This is the place to start for both new and returning volunteers to access information on training requirements, club resources, forms, etc.

 Other Volunteer Opportunities:

-Key Leaders are middle management resource individuals who assist with the 4-H program.
-If you have an interest/expertise in a certain project area or event, please contact the Extension office for more details.
+Livestock Committee, Shooting Sports Committee, Equine Committee, and Special Interest Committee are areas where you can sign up to assist with the 4-H program.
+If you have an interest/expertise in a certain project area or event, please contact the Extension office at 740-852-0975 for more details.

 4-H Volunteer Job Descriptions